oawonuga92/Music-Recommendation-Using-FP-Growth-ML-algortihm/README.md

 IV.
 Recommendation Results / Conclusion
 --------------
 From the music prediction results of user 154, it was observed that only the 3rd and 4th hyperparameterized FP-Growth models recommended hip-hop music artists for the user based on the user’s listening history.
-Model 1 and 2 did not recommend any music artist for the listener even though the support and confidence value were set to recommended values based according to scholars.
+Model 1 and 2 did not recommend any music artist for the listener even though the support and confidence value were set to recommended values (S=0.2, C=0.3) by reseach scholars.
 ____
 Model 3 provided two recommendations, however, both recommendations were only hip-hop artists.
 Despite model 3 having the highest number of association rules and frequent itemsets, it was unable to make more interesting recommendations
 ___